Best Low VOC Gym Flooring Options

-, there are some things to consider.
-Rubber Flooring: If you are considering rubber flooring, you should first determine if you need a low-smell option.
+If you are considering rubber flooring, you should first determine if you need a low-smell option.
 For home gyms, we generally recommend a low-odor option.
 This is because, if you have forced air and decent insulation, that smell can disperse throughout your home and be a nuisance for some time.
 The determining factor as to whether or not your floor will have that strong ''new tire'' smell is NOT whether or not it is made from recycled rubber content.
 The binding agent (usually sulfuric or urethane based) will determine the power of the odor.
 Urethane binding agents will have much lower odor than the varieties using a sulfuric binding agent.
 Most horse stall mats commonly used to substitute for rubber flooring designed specifically for gym will have a stronger oder due to their sulfuric binders.